jsjutzi/rust-zero-backend/README.md

 # rust-zero-backend

-This Rust backend allows a consumer to subscribe to a newsletter, confirm that subscription via a unique confirmation link emailed to them, then receive new issues of the news letter in HTML & Plain Text format to their email address on file.
+This Rust backend allows a consumer to subscribe to a newsletter, confirm that subscription via a unique confirmation link emailed to them, then receive new issues of the newsletter in HTML & Plain Text format to their email address on file.

 The project is built in Rust using Actix-Web and runs on a Tokio runtime with a PostgreSQL database implementaion.
 It includes full CI/CD integration via Github Actions and is deployed to the cloud with Docker on Digital Ocean.